aleksandar-b/blog/_posts/2023-04-01-on-the-understanding.markdown

 Shortly, Understanding is a knowledge of cause and effect.

-> Understanding is the same in all animals and in all men; it has everywhere the same simple form; knowledge of causality, transition from effect to cause, and from cause to effect, nothing more; - Arthur Schopenhauer
+> Understanding is the same in all animals and in all men; it has everywhere the same simple form; knowledge of causality, **transition from effect to cause, and from cause to effect**, nothing more; - Arthur Schopenhauer

 #### Difference between Understanding and Reasoning